Sangrene/modern-react-template/README.md

 The translation of the app is done through the use of the `useTranslation` hook from https://github.com/i18next/react-i18next.

 Translations are stored in public/locales/{lng}/{namespace}.json.

+## Environment variables
+Environment variables are loaded at runtime.
+They can be accessed by the `getClientEnv` and `getServerEnv` variables.
+The available variables can be set using [Arktype](https://arktype.io/) schema validation.

+Environment returned by `getClientEnv` will be exposed to the frontend and thus never contain any secret.